 Some of the UK nations have targets around how quickly you’ll be seen.
 In England an urgent referral means that you should see a specialist within 2 weeks.

-This 2 week time frame is not part of the waiting time targets for Scotland, Wales and Northern Ireland.
+Scotland, Wales and (in general) Northern Ireland don't have the 2 week time frame to see a specialist.
 But wherever you live, you are seen as quickly as possible.

 In the UK there are national guidelines that advise GPs about when they should refer you to a specialist.